extendr/extendr/paper.md

 are `SEXP` - these are opaque pointers to an internal R representation of data.
 These are callable in R via `.Call`.
 A Rust function that is exported to R must have all of its arguments and return values convertible to `SEXP`.
-Annotating it with `#[extendr]` will add a callable C-function in R, that converts the custom data types into `SEXP` types.
+Annotating it with `#[extendr]` will add a callable C-function in R that converts the custom data types into `SEXP` types.

-The `rextendr` package also provides R-level functions `rust_source`, which allows arbitrary Rust code to be evaluated returning the last value in the block, and `rust_function`, which compiles, wraps and returns arbitrary Rust functions as callable R functions.
-These two functions are very similar in scope to the `evalCpp` and `cppFunction` functions provided by Rcpp, and are very versatile, as they can also be used to include 3rd party crates.
+The `rextendr` package also provides R-level functions: `rust_source`, which allows arbitrary Rust code to be evaluated, returning the last value in the block; and `rust_function`, which compiles, wraps, and returns arbitrary Rust functions as callable R functions.
+These two functions are very similar in scope to the `evalCpp` and `cppFunction` functions provided by Rcpp, and are very versatile, as they can also be used to include third-party crates.

 ## Creating Rust-powered R packages